Get a quote in less than 2 mins

 What’s the difference between the Medicare Levy and the Medicare Levy Surcharge (MLS)?

-The Medicare Levy Surcharge is payable by people who earn more than the MLS threshold and don’t have private hospital cover.
+The Medicare Levy Surcharge is payable by people who earn more than the MLS threshold and don’t have eligible private hospital cover.

 The Medicare Levy is payable by most Australian taxpayers, regardless of whether or not you have private health insurance.
 It’s 2% of your taxable income, in addition to the tax you pay on your taxable income.